 In this scenario there was no tax to avoid – his parents’ estate was worth considerably less than the IHT threshold, and nothing he could have done with the field would have changed that.

 However those numbers assume that Sir Keir’s mother used none of her nil rate band or residence nil rate band, leaving his father with a £875,000 combined exempt amount.
-That’s a reasonable assumption, because most married couples hold their home as joint tenants (so it’s inherited automatically and not under the Will) and Will almost all (or all) of their other property to their surviving spouse.
-However if that assumption is significantly wrong – for example because Sir Keir’s mother gave gifts of more than £205k to someone other than her husband, then Sir Keir’s father’s estate would probably have had an inheritance liability if the field hadn’t been held on a lifetime trust.
+That’s a reasonable assumption, because most married couples hold their home as joint tenants (so it’s inherited automatically and not under the Will) and Will almost all (or all) of their other property to their surviving spouse.6 However if that assumption is significantly wrong – for example because Sir Keir’s mother gave gifts7 of more than £205k to someone other than her husband, then Sir Keir’s father’s estate would probably have had an inheritance liability if the field hadn’t been held on a lifetime trust.

 I’d therefore conclude that it’s possible that the trust reduced the inheritance tax bill, but Sir Keir has said it didn’t, and the facts are consistent with that.